wp-plugins/app-store-assistant/readme.txt

 * Added: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]

 == Changelog ==

+= 6.3.2 =
+* Added: Option to display a Position Number for the results from a ATOM feed [Thanks 2020media]
+* Added: You can specify the characters before and after the Position Number ie "# 5", "5)" etc.

 = 6.3.1 =
 * Changed: Requires WordPress 3.6 or higher (Older installations please use version 6.2.1)